 Achilles tendon rupture

 Surgery is often used to reattach the ends of a ruptured Achilles tendon.
-It may provide a better chance of preventing the tendon from rupturing again compared to using a cast or other device that will keep your lower leg from moving (immobilization).2
+It may provide a better chance of preventing the tendon from rupturing again compared to using a cast or other device that will keep your lower leg and ankle from moving (immobilization).1

 Surgery works best when you have surgery soon after your injury.
 Recovering from surgery may take months.
 Most surgeons will wait a few days for swelling to go down, then do the surgery as soon as possible.
 Surgery is usually done within 4 to 6 weeks.
 You will also need a rehabilitation (rehab) program to help heal and strengthen the tendon.

 Surgery for an Achilles tendon rupture can be done with a single large incision, which is called open surgery.
 Or it can be done with several small incisions.
 This is called percutaneous surgery.